Knowledge Base

 • lte - Tests if one value is less than or equal to another

-• and - Tests if both values are true
+• and - Tests if values are true (you can pass 2 or more arguments)

-• or - Tests if either values are true
+• or - Tests if any values are true (you can pass 2 or more arguments)

-• not - If the provided value is false then the block will not be processed
+• not - If the provided input is false then the block will not be processed

 This is a good time to talk about the syntax used for passing arguments/parameters to handlebar expressions as it may not be intuitive if you're used to how we pass parameters into functions in languages like Java, JavaScript, PHP, Python etc.